 What is Combat Stress?

 Combat stress is a normal reaction to the abnormal conditions of a combat environment.
 Symptoms can be, but are not limited to, fatigue, loss of concentration, and decreased reaction time.

 What is PTSD?

 Post-traumatic stress disorder (PTSD) is a diagnosed condition that can develop after a person is exposed to a traumatic event.
+PTSD is a very common condition for many veterans after military service.
 Symptoms can include disturbing thoughts, feelings, or dreams related to the events, mental or physical distress, difficulty sleeping, and changes in how a person thinks and feels.